 Howard was spellbinding in a militant, whimsical way.
 Every class included a blizzard of facts and observations.
-Moral outrage was seasoned with sarcastic wit and brilliant comparisons.
+Moral outrage was seasoned with wit and brilliant comparisons.
 Study was always coupled with action.
 “Democracy is not a spectator sport,” he would say.

 They were the Bonnie and Clyde of the peace movement.
 Even Paul Simon sang about Father Dan:

 And when the radical priest